-Regardless of your place in the digital publishing niche, you likely produce some type of content to drive traffic, engage with an audience and spur conversions.
-It doesn’t matter if you want the reader to subscribe, come back for more, click an advertisement or buy a product: your online marketing strategy depends heavily on strong content.
-Quality, consistent content marketing requires that you have a foundational editorial strategy in place.
+Regardless of your place in the digital publishing landscape, you likely produce content to drive traffic, engage with an audience and spur conversions.
+It doesn’t matter if you want the reader to subscribe, come back for more, click an advertisement or buy a product: your online marketing strategy depends heavily on consistently publishing strong high-quality content.
+A content marketing approach requires that you have a foundational editorial strategy in place.

-Editorial strategy is the road map for how you leverage various resources, tools and content to meet your online business or digital publishing goals.
+An editorial strategy is a roadmap for how you leverage various resources, tools, and content to meet your online business or digital publishing goals and serve the user’s needs.
 Journalist and digital publishing expert Christopher Wink says that editorial strategy is the “implementation of web-friendly content and interactivity on a platform.”
 That means that whether you’re publishing via social media, a blog, a news site or another format, you still need an editorial plan.

-Wink also notes that a successful strategy helps you broaden partnerships, increase performance in the search engines and drive more engagement with your audience, but you have to do that within the overall scope of content marketing, which means paying attention to user experiences, content strategy and content marketing best practices in addition to your own editorial plans.
+Wink also notes that a successful strategy helps you broaden partnerships, increase performance in search engines and drive more engagement with your audience.
+But you have to do that within the overall scope of content marketing, which means paying attention to user experience and following content strategy and content marketing best practices in addition to your editorial plans.

-Before you can finalize your editorial approach, you must understand what your overall content strategy is.
-The definitions, goals and ideas that come out of creating a content strategy are what inform your editorial planning.
-Your business or organizational goals, in turn, inform your content strategy.
+Before you can define your editorial approach, you must understand what your overall content strategy is.
+The definitions, goals, and ideas that come out of creating a content strategy are what inform your editorial planning.
+Your business or organizational goals and the user’s needs, in turn, inform your content strategy.

 You can create a basic content strategy in five steps once you have an organizational goal in mind.
 Some types of goals that you might start with include: